 But in truth, the essence of conservatism in its original sense is reflection - on the origin, nature, and proper ends of man; on the inherent limitations on him and society; on the influences and structures that help him reach his ends, realize his potential, and control his appetites.
 And the conservative is willing to assess man's situation as it really is, not as he wishes it were.
 Therefore, the conservative is not an optimist about the potentialities of human nature (Richard Weaver wrote that "hysterical optimism is a crime against knowledge"), nor is he entirely pessimistic.
 Rather, he recognizes that human achievement is hard won and easily lost ("good things are easily destroyed, but not easily created," as Roger Scruton put it).

-The conservative, then, looks at the current predicament of the West and recognizes that there are problems that are neither likely to be fixed by simply abolishing or even limiting the state.
+The conservative, then, looks at the current predicament of the West and recognizes that there are problems that are not likely to be fixed by the standard libertarian appeals to limit or abolish the state.
 They are symptoms of diseases that threaten an entire civilization, in all its cultural manifestations.

 Kirk, at the close of his Prospects for Conservatives, expressed the problem, and the conservative response to it, this way: